 Prices & Warranty

-This is because unlike Patagonia, which is almost entirely focused on premium apparel and gear, the North Face offers a wider range of more affordable products.
-However, it should still be mentioned that a technical jacket made by TNF will almost always be very costly – these are very well-made and their manufacture requires extra steps to ensure sustainability.
+This is because unlike Patagonia, which is almost entirely focused on premium apparel and gear, The North Face offers a wider range of more affordable products.
+However, it should still be mentioned that The North Face Jackets will almost always be very costly – these are very well-made and their manufacture requires extra steps to ensure sustainability.

 Head to Head Products Comparison